zhengli97/ATPrompt/docs/ATPrompt.md

 # Instructions for reproducing our results.

-In the \<Running\> section of readme.md, we provide detailed execution instructions for running CoOp+ATPrompt, and in the \<Training Logs & Weights\> section, we provide detailed training logs for your reference.
+In the \<Running\> section of readme.md, we provide detailed instructions for running CoOp+ATPrompt, and in the \<Training Logs & Weights\> section, we provide detailed training logs for your reference.

 In the following, we will provide implementation details and hyperparameter settings for reproducing CoOp+ATPrompt, CoCoOp+ATPrompt, MaPLe+ATPrompt and DePT+ATPrompt.

 **💡 Important Note: Reproduction with the following settings may deviate or fluctuate from the reported values.
 This is due to the randomness of the training data partitioning (`oxford_pets.py line 77`).
 This is normal.
 We recommend that researchers run more experiments with different seeds to reproduce the corresponding results stably.**

-(The experiments of DePT and PromptKD are not provided for the time being because the code has not been integrated.
-DePT uses a different implementation method, so it takes some time to migrate.)
+(The experiments of DePT and PromptKD are not available yet.
+Since DePT and PromptKD are implemented differently from previous work, the migration will take some time.)

 Below is the attribute table used for different datasets: